Compact moduli of K3 surfaces: Main theorem for recognizable divisors

-The classifying morphism $S_\lambda\to \oF_M^R$ for the stable $\lambda$-family must factor through $v$---the fibers of $v$ not lying in the boundary give isomorphic ADE K3 surfaces.
-Ranging over all $I=\Z\delta\oplus \Z\lambda$, the maps $v$ surject onto the Type II locus, so $u$ also defines a morphism over the Type II extension of $F_M$.
+The classifying morphism $S_\lambda\to \oF_M^R$ for the stable $\lambda$-family must factor through $v$ because the fibers of $v$ not lying in the boundary give isomorphic ADE K3 surfaces with divisor.
+Ranging over all $I=\Z\delta\oplus \Z\lambda$, the maps $v$ surject onto the Type II locus, so $u$ extends to a morphism over the Type II extension of $F_M$.

 Since the Type II and III extensions of $F_M$ cover all of $\oF_M^{\mathfrak{G}}$, we conclude that there is a morphism $\oF_M^{\mathfrak{G}}\to \oF_M^R$---on the intersection of the closure of the Type II locus with the Type III locus, it is a morphism as opposed to just a set-theoretic map because $\oF_M^{\mathfrak{G}}$ is normal.